Perception12/Perception12/README.md

 # Hello, I am Kenny 👋

 I'm a Computer engineering student on an intention to enhance as a successful software engineer and IoT engineer.
-I love building web applications, I love working on embedded systems projects
+I love building web and mobile applications, I love working on embedded systems projects

 - :wink: I'm Proficient in Python and C/C++
-- 🔭 I’m currently learning React
+- 🔭 I’m currently workiing with flutter
 - 👯 I’m looking to collaborate on Web development and mobile app development
 - :thinking: I'm curious about web 3.0
 - 💬 Ask me about Software Engineering